Peace Out: Plot synopsis

-Angel makes it to the temple, where he encounters the high priest; a short, bipedal being.
+Angel reaches to the temple, where he encounters the high priest; a short, bipedal being.
 The priest says that Angel has come this far only to die.
-He calls himself “guardian of the word, caretaker of her most blessed temple” and Angel notes that there don't seem to be any other followers.
-The high priest is sure that Jasmine will return when she's done with the human world.
-Angel tries to get the priest to say Jasmine's real name, but the priest won't say it.
+He calls himself “guardian of the word, caretaker of her most blessed temple” and Angel notes that there do not seem to be any other followers.
+The high priest is sure that Jasmine will return when she is finished with the human world.
+Angel tries to get the priest to say Jasmine's real name, but the priest will not say it.
 Angel tries to intimidate him and the priest tells him, “You can take away her power, but you’ve already lost…everything.”

-Connor sticks Wesley and company in Angelus’ cage in the basement and Wesley notes that the blood ritual didn't work on Connor because he has seen Jasmine's true face all along.
-Connor says that appearance doesn't matter to him, since he grew up in Quor-toth.
+Connor imprisons Wesley and company in Angelus’ cage in the basement and Wesley notes that the blood ritual did not work on Connor because he has seen Jasmine's true face all along.
+Connor says that appearance does not matter to him, since he grew up in Quor-toth.
 Fred tries to get Connor to feel badly about Cordelia; Connor tells her that Cordelia has been moved.
 Wesley asks Connor what Jasmine eats, since the demon called her “the devourer.”
 Connor denies that he knows, but Wesley has already figured out that she eats her followers.
 Gunn worries that Cordelia has already been eaten.

-Angel demands that the priest give him Jasmine's true name, but the priest reveals that he can't; only the Keeper of the name has it.
+Angel demands that the priest give him Jasmine's true name, but the priest reveals that he cannot; only the Keeper of the name has it.
 The priest is the guardian of the word, but the guardian of the word is not the keeper of the name.
 The word is the name, so the priest is the guardian of the Keeper - the keeper of the Keeper.
-The Keeper happens to be in the corner of the room, but the priest warns that he'll only speak Jasmine's real name with his last breath.
-Turns out he's right, since the Keeper's mouth is sewn shut.
+The Keeper happens to be in the corner of the room, but the priest warns that he will only speak Jasmine's real name with his last breath: the Keeper's mouth is sewn shut.

 Connor heads to the banquet hall, where Jasmine is chatting with some of her followers who have no idea that they're about to be eaten.
 He pulls her aside and asks where she took Cordelia.
-Jasmine assures him that she didn't eat Cordelia; Connor tries to pretend that he didn't think that, but he's relieved.
-However, Jasmine won't tell him where she took Cordelia.
+Jasmine assures him that she did not eat Cordelia; Connor tries to pretend that he didn ot think that, but he is relieved.
+However, Jasmine will not tell him where she took Cordelia.